tezos/tezos/docs/protocols/003_PsddFKi3.rst

 The node also filters operations following the same principles as above.
-If an operation does not carry sufficient fees, a node following the default setting will not include it in its mempool. mempool.
+If an operation does not carry sufficient fees, a node following the default setting will not include it in its mempool.
 Hence an operation without fee won't even propagate through the network.
 The constant can be changed with the following RPC
 call: